-Microsoft has identified a critical issue that affects some Storage Spaces Direct (S2D) users who have hardware that’s based on the Intel P3x00 family of NVM Express (NVMe) devices.
-This includes P3500, P3600, and P3700 devices in all capacities.
+Microsoft has identified a critical issue that affects some Storage Spaces Direct (S2D) users who are using hardware based on the Intel P3x00 family of NVM Express (NVMe) devices with firmware versions before “Maintenance Release 8”.

 When this issue occurs, your cluster may experience any of the following symptoms:

 - Virtual disks in the cluster that have an Operational Status value of Detached or No Redundancy.

 - Physical disks that report a status of Lost Communication or IO Error.

 Updating storage device firmware

 For more information on updating storage device firmware in an automated manner with Storage Spaces Direct (S2D), see the following article:

 For a step-by-step video on updating storage device firmware in an automated manner with Storage Spaces Direct (S2D), refer to the following video:

 Microsoft has observed reports of unexpectedly long tail latencies for the Intel P3x00 family of NVMe devices with firmware versions prior to “Maintenance Release 8”.
 In some cases, these latencies exceed 30 seconds.
 This can cause Windows to mark the device as unresponsive.

 After multiple unsuccessful attempts to reuse the hardware, Windows stops using the device within the cluster.
 If enough devices become unresponsive, the availability of virtual disks can be affected.